 Uyuni exposes a small amount of internal data as pillars which can be used with custom states.
 Pillars are created on the Uyuni Server, and contain information about a client or group of clients.
+For custom information in pillars, see [Client-configuration > Custom-info >].
 Pillars are useful for sensitive data, configuration of clients, variables, and any arbitrary data.